nogira/nogira.github.io/README.md

 # Blog Thing

 Auto generates the HTML files for a minimal blog.
-The HTML files are based on the index HTML, and text files (in markdown) in the md_posts folder.
+The HTML files are based on the `index.html`, and txt files (written in markdown) in the `md_posts` folder.

 CSS is in `main.css`.